Have questions about the 2018 NCSC proposal submission process? Look below to see if your question is included in our FAQs.

 Will I be able to edit my proposal once I've submitted it?

 Yes!
-You can log back in and edit your proposal(s) anytime during the call for proposals.
+You can log back in and edit your proposal(s) anytime before the submission deadline of February 5.

 I've never presented before.
 Can I still submit a proposal?